aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export TEX to DOCM" h2="Render TEX to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The TEX file format is a popular format for creating documents, but it is not compatible with Microsoft Word.
+Therefore, if you need to open a TEX file in Word, you must first convert it to the DOC or DOCM format.

+<h2>How Aspose.Total Helps for TEX to DOCM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert TEX to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert TEX file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TEX to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert TEX file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.

+Aspose.PDF for C++ is a powerful library that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features, such as text extraction, text search, text replacement, image extraction, and more.
+It also supports the conversion of TEX to DOC, which is the first step in the conversion process.

+Aspose.Words for C++ is a powerful library that enables developers to create, edit, and convert Word documents.
+It provides a wide range of features, such as document manipulation, document conversion, document comparison, and more.
+It also supports the conversion of DOC to DOCM, which is the second step in the conversion process.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TEX to DOCM in two simple steps.
+It provides a wide range of features, such as text extraction, text search, text replacement, image extraction, document manipulation, document conversion, document comparison, and more.
+It also supports the conversion of TEX to DOC and DOC to DOCM, which makes it an ideal choice for C++ developers who need to convert TEX to DOCM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}